Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 Let's break up the code first:

--   `"format_version"` defines what format the file uses.
-We’ll be using 1.10 because that's the current most recent version for items.
+-   `"format_version"` defines which version of the Addon system Minecraft will use to read this file.
+For this guide, we will be creating a "1.16.100" item, which refers to the current experimental release of items.
+To learn more about format versions and how they effect files, you can learn so [here](https://wiki.bedrock.dev/concepts/format-version.html#top).
 -   `"minecraft:item"` contains all of the item's server-side data:
     -   `"identifier"` in `"description"` is a name unique to this item.
 It should contain no upper-case letters, and `_` should be used instead of spaces.
 An identifier consists of two parts: a _namespace_ (before the `:`) and the _id_ (after the `:`).
 The _namespace_ should be the same in all files of the same add-on.
 Usually, either the author's initials or an abbreviation of the pack name is used as one.
 In our case, `wiki` is a short enough word to be used as well.
 The _id_ is the item's own name.
 All vanilla items use `minecraft` as their namespace, but one CANNOT use that or `minecon` as the namespace in an add-on.
         The most usual way to encounter an identifier is using the `/give` command in-game: for example, to acquire our Ectoplasm, you'd have to type `/give @s wiki:ectoplasm`.
+Learn more about namespaces [here](https://wiki.bedrock.dev/concepts/namespaces.html#top).
     -    `"category"` in `"description"` defines in which tab of the creative inventory the item would show up.
 There are four tabs to choose from: `"Nature"`, `"Equipment"`, `"Construction"` and `"Items"`.
     -   `"components"` is where all the data about the item's behavior is stored.
 There are a lot of different components for items, blocks, and entities each, but since Ectoplasm is very simple, we only need two, which is:
         -   `"minecraft:max_stack_size"` takes an integer (`16` in this case) for its value, but some other components might take JSON objects (`{}`).
 You can experiment by setting the max stack size value anywhere between 1 and 64.
 For example, a Diamond Sword would have it as 1, an Ender Pearl as 16.